jonathanmanly/jonathanmanly.github.io/projects/custServClass/custServClass.md

 # Training Data

 This example runs using the a data set of customer service inquiries across a number of categories.
-This is available in a [github repo](https://github.com/bitext/customer-support-llm-chatbot-training-dataset), and each of the inquiries is coded into one of X categories.
+This is available in a [github repo](https://github.com/bitext/customer-support-llm-chatbot-training-dataset), and each of the inquiries is coded into one of 27 categories.
 The training data also includes a reponse, and this will be used in [a different project.](/projects/custServClass)

+Categories in dataset :
+'''
+['edit_account',
+ 'switch_account',
+ 'check_invoice',
+ 'complaint',
+ 'contact_customer_service',
+ 'delivery_period',
+ 'registration_problems',
+ 'check_payment_methods',
+ 'contact_human_agent',
+ 'payment_issue',
+ 'newsletter_subscription',
+ 'get_invoice',
+ 'place_order',
+ 'cancel_order',
+ 'track_refund',
+ 'change_order',
+ 'get_refund',
+ 'create_account',
+ 'check_refund_policy',
+ 'review',
+ 'set_up_shipping_address',
+ 'delivery_options',
+ 'delete_account',
+ 'recover_password',
+ 'track_order',
+ 'change_shipping_address',
+ 'check_cancellation_fee']
+ '''

 # Approach